grails/grails/grails-samples/grails.org/README.txt

 - Quartz 0.2
 - Feeds 1.2
 - Liquibase 1.0.9 (patched)

-The Liquibase plugin has been updated to work with Grails 1.1-SNAPSHOT, and is temporarily installed within this application in the plugins/liquibase directory.
-There is no need to install this plugin at the moment.
-Once the Liquibase team has applied the patch to update it for Grails 1.1, we'll remove this internal plugin.

 In addition, the application requires a persistent database (an in-memory HSQLDB won't do) at the moment its configured to look for a MySQL db configured with: